 The ‘Spy culture’ of the Cold War era was highly romanticised in popular culture, is public fascination with ‘the spy’ still alive today?

 Undoubtedly.
 There has been a renaissance in the espionage genre in recent years.
 Many of them centre on the old techniques because, perhaps surprisingly, they remain valid even in the age of big data.
 With technical intercept agencies the word over trawling internet communications for intelligence, there has been something of a return to the old spy culture and the use of “Moscow Rules”, precisely in order to avoid these intrusions.
 A dead-letter box or a brush contact can be just as useful today as it was in the 1960s.
 And this is what makes spying such a fascinating and living parallel world.
-Experience a game with Your Mission and an alleyway will stop being an alleyway and will become a potential anti-surveillance trap; a statue in a park will stop being a statue and become a potential dead-letter box.
+An alleyway will stop being an alleyway and will become a potential anti-surveillance trap; a statue in a park will stop being a statue and become a potential dead-letter box.

 We’ve all dreamt of wielding a piece of classic Bond gadgetry from Branch Q. At the risk of ruining childhoods, do expectations live up to reality?